devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ### Serverless

 Serverless deployment take the idea of elastic deployment of resources to a new level.
 The system will automatically allocate resources as demand increases and release them as it decreases.
-Resources may be allocated for each specific requests, but usually, in the name of performance, a resources is initially allocated and then kept around for a time in anticipation of future use.
+Resources may be allocated for each specific request, but usually, in the name of performance, a resources is initially allocated and then kept around for a time in anticipation of future use.
 The serverless system manager has to handle the deployment of new versions.
 This is usually done with a pattern that allows current requests to drain off the old version and new requests are allocated with the new version.

 ## Deployment strategies for JWT Pizza